FaithBeam/Sims-1-Complete-Collection-Widescreen-Patcher/README.md

 5. Enter your preferred resolution
 6. Click Patch

-You do not need to touch the Width, Between, and Height pattern text boxes.
-Those are there to offer flexibility in the program's pattern search.

 ## Selecting Valid Resolutions

 While this application does allow you to input any resolution you want, your game most likely will crash on startup if you don't enter a valid resolution your monitor supports.
 You can find out which resolutions your monitor supports by: